-Remember that innovation is a hindsight term.
-To be an innovation, a quorum of relevant people must agree.
+Let me remind you that innovation is a hindsight term.
+To be an innovation a quorum of relevant people must agree.
 What was it as an idea?
 Probably a lot like those ridiculous see-through drinking glasses.

 Now, back to my story —

-I continued to impress enough people, mostly the ones I naturally Synapsed with, although, not everybody.
-Some were actually Negative Synapses, who exhibited a wide range of unanticipated actions to delay, stop or derail any serious consideration of anyone’s ideas that went against or would interrupt their own agendas.
-In hindsight, I am quite positive there was a lot of ‘Groupthink’ occurring because of the intimidating egos of certain personalities amongst the senior team.
+I continued to impress enough people, mostly the ones I naturally synapsed with.
+But that was not everyone in management.
+Some were actually negative synapses who exhibited a wide range of unanticipated actions to delay, stop, or derail any serious consideration of anyone’s ideas that went against or would interrupt their own agendas.
+In hindsight, I am quite positive there was a considerable amount of ‘groupthink’ occurring because of the intimidating egos of certain personalities amongst the senior team.
 (The Wikipedia definition of groupthink is a psychological phenomenon that occurs within a group of people in which the desire for harmony or conformity in the group results in an irrational or dysfunctional decision-making outcome.)

-The company was looking for fresh new “out of the box” thinking, but that in and of itself is a relative term.
+The company was looking for fresh new “out of the box” thinking, however that in and of itself is a relative term.

 The appetite for “out of the box” is larger at the new idea level than when bottom-line resource dollars are allocated to it.